jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 Q: Oh, okay.

-A: You can't even see them.
-You might with a magnifying glass.
+A: You can't even see them, unless you get a magnifying glass.

 Q: What?

 Q: What happens if you get a cracked egg [unintelligible].
-And just let it sit for how long?

-A: Six weeks.
+A: And just let it sit for six weeks.

-Q: Six weeks. [unintelligible]
+Q: That makes me nauseous, when I open one of those and they're high, I almost throw up from the smell.

 Q: So you have to hold your nose.